aled1027/life-tracker/README.md

 3. Add tests
 4. Create error pages and error related code
 5. Consider redoing model structure to use inheritance aka abstract base classes in documenation
+6. Add a page about the site.
+The features, how they are implemented, my process and so on
+7. Add coooooookies. mmmmm

 - add help_text to django model fields